dlampa/php-tasks/readme.md

 * Storing, manipulating and retrieving data from the $_SESSION global variable.

+* And much, much more...

 ## Live website

-You can see the live version of this project at the following [link](https://altx.dev/phptasks)
+You can see the live version of this project at the following [link](https://altx.dev/phptasks) (Link will be live sometime in the morning of Aug 13 2020.)